HildoBijl/stepwise/packages/exercise-grading/README.md

 })
 ```

 A setting for a specific key takes precedence over a setting for its input type.
-When neither is present, the comparison for that type receives an empty options object and applies its defaults.
+When neither is present, the comparison for that type receives `undefined` and applies its defaults.

 The available options depend on the value type.
 For example, integers use the number-equality options from `@step-wise/js-utils`, while physical quantities use the equality options from `@step-wise/physics-core`.